 We purchase our raw materials from qualified, approved vendors both domestically and internationally.
-While we typically source raw materials from the lowest cost provider whenever possible and continue to pursue a multi-supplier strategy for all of our critical raw materials, our thin film foil is supplied by a single manufacturer.
-Such manufacturer utilizes multiple manufacturing facilities for production of our thin film foil.
+For certain components of our products, we have a single source supplier.
+We typically source raw materials from the lowest cost provider whenever possible and continue to pursue a multi-supplier strategy for all of our critical raw materials.
 We expect that we will enter into more formal supply agreements in the future as production volumes increase and are more predictive.